chyt/blog-se/_posts/2016-8-28-Hello-World.md

 # What's in your way?

 Although the Collatz Conjecture seems rather simple, I think the biggest thing that is in my way is implementing an efficient and complete solution.
 We discussed caching for previously computed sequences, in order to prevent from making repetitive computations.
 Additionally, Professor Fraij mentioned in class that the test program is not very helpful in leading to figure out the problems with your implementation.
-Additionally, I'll also have to learn to use a bunch of new development and testing tools, which will be a (rewarding) challenge.
+I'll also have to learn to use a bunch of new development and testing tools, which will be a (rewarding) challenge.

 # What will you do next week?